jdi-docs/jdi-light/source/includes/_tutorial.md

     4321, 123456, true, false
 );
 ```
-**Selenium:** (134 loc)<br/>
+**Selenium:** (134 lines of code)<br/>
-For simple User entity with two fields it we should have at least one Constructor but it will be good to Override equals(), hashCode() and toString() method in order to have ability to log entity and compare actual and expected by its data.<br/>
+For a simple User entity with two fields we should have at least one Constructor, but it would be nice to Override equals(), hashCode() and toString() methods in order to have the ability to log entity and compare the actual and expected results by their data.<br/>
-Additionally if we would like to have ability to setup different data we should create set methods for each field.<br/>
+Additionally, if we want to have the ability to setup different data, we should create set methods for each field.<br/>
-You can generate all this methods using "Generate" option in IntelliJIdea (press Right-Click in data class and select "Generate")<br/>
+You can generate all of these methods using "Generate" option in IntelliJ IDEA (Right-Click the data class and select "Generate").<br/>
-Minimum we need at least 7 lines of code but for reusable entity we should write 31 lines of code.<br/>
+We need at least 7 lines of code, but for a reusable entity we should write 31 lines of code.<br/>
-Same situation for ContactInfo and for any Data entity in standard approach.
-For ContactInfo full declaration is more important because we plan to manipulate with more fields and it will take more lines of code<br/>
+The same holds true for ContactInfo and for any Data entity in standard approach.
+For ContactInfo the full declaration is more important because we plan to manipulate with more fields and it will take more lines of code.<br/>
 After that manipulations we can create clear TestData<br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/User.java" target="_blank">User data</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/entities/ContactInfo.java" target="_blank">ContactInfo data</a><br/>